ashdigitalproducts/gcp-data-ml-ai-solution-architecture/Architecture_Provisioning_Guide.md

 ---

 ### <br> 3.3.2.
 BigQuery:
 1. Four main BigQuery Datasets:
-  a) Bronze Dataset: Housed the External Table providing a persistent SQL interface for querying the raw JSONL files directly from Bronze Layer
+    <br> a) Bronze Dataset: Housed the External Table providing a persistent SQL interface for querying the raw JSONL files directly from Bronze Layer
 	<br> b) Staging Dataset: A temporary holding area making the data ready for final loading and modeling into the Data Warehouse
 	<br> c) Data Warehouse Dataset: The actual BigQuery Data Warehouse, serving as the primary source for Looker Studio dashboards and MLOps Output Sink
 	<br> d) Dataplex Zone Datasets: automatically generated datasets created by Dataplex when GCS Buckets and BQ Datasets are attached to their respective Dataplex Zones